Canadian Junior Golf Association

-The Canadian Junior Golf Association (CJGA) is a national junior golf association.
-The CJGA is a not-for-profit "registered Canadian amateur athletic association" (RCAAA) with Revenue Canada.
+The Canadian Junior Golf Association (CJGA) is a national junior golf association based in Ontario.
+Established in 1993, the CJGA was founded for the purpose of giving junior golfers in Canada the opportunity to develop their competitive skills.
+The organization runs approximately 100 tournaments in a given season, including regional, provincial, and national championships.
+The organization selects skilled juniors to represent Canada at a number of international events.

-Established in 1993, the CJGA was founded to give junior golfers in Canada an opportunity to develop their competitive skills.
-Its Junior Program offers over 90 tour stops across Canada and includes regional, provincial, and national championships.
-The elite junior is also able to represent the CJGA and Canada at a number of international events.
+The CJGA is structured as a not-for-profit "registered Canadian amateur athletic association" (RCAAA) with Revenue Canada.

 Competitive Development Program

 Through its six-stage competitive development program that focuses on tournaments, clinics, international competitions, and mentoring programs with PGA Tour professionals, the CJGA introduces the game to juniors as young as five and offers competitive multi-day events for the more advanced golfer.
 The CJGA acts as a feeder system to provincial and national competitions, collegiate and university golf, as well as professional and recreational golf.